- Click Create widget → choose Promo

-If you are looking to add a neat, professionally looking cookie consent notification to your website, you can easily create one using our Promo widget.
+If you are looking to add a neat, professionally looking cookie consent notification to your website, you can easily create one using our Website popups.
 The most common way to display a cookie notification is by creating a floating bar type banner positioned at the top or at the bottom of the page.
 In this guide, you will find step-by-step instructions on how to add one to your website.

 Click on the Create widget button to create a new widget and choose Promo from the drop-down list.

 On the Appearance tab choose where on the page you want to position your message.
 If you want to create a top or bottom floating bar, click on the corresponding icon.
 You will see the result in the preview window.

 Here you can also choose a color for the notification.
 Choose from one of the automatically selected colors based on your website's color scheme or choose your own custom color.
 You can further customize the color of each element (button, text, etc.)

 The second option to is to add a Got it button that will close the notification when clicked.
 To create a button that will close the widget, simply leave the Target URL field blank as shown below.